|

 Years after her death her phrases pop up as rules of life.
 Life is not a box of little ticker tape answers to every questions, though a lot of those do strike home with a ring of truth.
 Following, hanging on her every word helped to raise a lemming, a self-conscious, fearful individual with a couple dozen successes that many have never had, and yet that success feels like an embarrassment.
 It shouldn't.

 Not all her phrases affected life that same way.
 Expressing the way her grandfather began a story - a phrase she repeated often, began a story created for my only Young Adult Historical novel.
 Watch For the Raven was born from her phrase, "When Tag was a pup, and turkey's chewed tobaccy."
+Her phrases in all fairness did guide and still do.

 We stood, the five of us, at her coffin during her wake, the final time we were able to talk with her and reminisced those phrases and funny fax paus she emotionally rendered throughout our growing years.
 "I'll slap my face against the back of your hand," was meant to be an admonition to my brother for inappropriate actions and words that we no longer remembered.
 We did remember watching our dad try to repress the laughter lighting up his mahogany eyes, the twitch in his lips that threatened to curve in a smile.
 Five faces suppressed the laughter only until she caught her mis-spoken words.